siddhrrth/ACM-SIG-AI-Recruitment/Task-3-Regression/mynotes.md

-# Task 3 – Regression Reasoning - my documentation
+# Task 3 – my documentation

 In this task, I learned when to use Linear Regression and Logistic Regression and how to apply them on a dataset.